maelstrom-software/maelstrom/doc/book/0.12.0/src/introduction.md

 # What is Maelstrom?

-Maelstrom is a suite of tools for running tests in hermetic micro-containers locally on your machine or distributed across arbitrarily large clusters.
+Maelstrom is a suite of tools for running tests in isolated micro-containers locally on your machine or distributed across arbitrarily large clusters.
 Maelstrom currently has test runners for Rust, Go, and Python, with more on the way.
 You might use Maelstrom to run your tests because: